dumians/llm-stack-overview/README.md

 Large Language Model (LLM) is an artificial neural network trained on large quantities of unlabeled text using self-supervised learning or semi-supervised learning.
-LLMs use deep neural networks (with multiple layers of perceptrons) that have large number of parameters (connections between network layers; hundreds of billions or even trillions3).
+LLMs use deep neural networks (with multiple layers of perceptrons) that have large number of parameters (connections between network layers; hundreds of billions or even trillions).

 Even though LLMs are trained on a simple task along the lines of predicting the next word in a sentence, large language models with sufficient training and high parameter counts are